BB-Simon/leaderboard/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for their idea of  the idea of todo list project.
+I would like to thank Microverse for their idea of  the idea of Leaderboard project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>